 - Gently roll the cake from short end to short end, rolling the parchment paper up inside the cake and using it as a guide.
 Be very careful during this step so as not to break the cake—try to handle it as little as possible.
 Let the rolled cake cool to room temperature (otherwise the filling will melt).

 - While the cake is cooling, make the cream filling.
 Scoop only the solid portion of the chilled coconut cream into a medium bowl, then add the maple syrup and vanilla.
-Whip the cream filling using a hand mixer until it is light and fluffy, 1 to 2 minutes.
+Whip the cream filling using a hand mixer until it is light and fluffy, 1 to 2 minutes (editor note: coconut cream does not get voluminous like heavy cream.
+What you see to start is what you will get, so make sure the coconut cream you have is very thick, dense, and spoonable).
 Place the cream filling in the fridge for 30 minutes.

 - To make the chocolate ganache, combine the butter, cocoa powder, powdered sugar and milk beverage in a medium bowl.
 Whip the ganache using a hand mixer until it is smooth, 1 to 2 minutes.
 Place the ganache in the fridge for 30 minutes.